simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 It is one of:

 - `--change` : postings from column start to column end, ie within the cell's period.
-  Typically used with `--sum` to see revenues/expenses.
+  Typically used to see revenues/expenses.
   (**default for balance, incomestatement**)
   <!-- /--periodic -->